dishambha/Car-Price-Pridiction-model/README.md

 | MAE           | 1.2 Lakhs       |
 | MSE           | 3.6 Lakhs²      |

-> The model gives accurate price predictions within a reasonable error margin.
+> ✅ The model performs well and gives a realistic estimate of the resale value.

 ---

 ## 🚀 How to Run

+### 🧪 For Notebook:

-1. Clone this repository:
+1. Clone the repo:
    ```bash
    git clone https://github.com/dishambha/Car-Price-Pridiction-model
    cd Car-Price-Pridiction-model